 When Wendy and Steffen headed to the courthouse for their civil ceremony, photographer Deniz Xenia claims "the two were super excited and Wendy was already close to tears."
 Not far behind the bride and groom were friends and family there to witness the intimate nuptials.

 "In my opinion, elopements are the best decision, especially during uncertain times.
 All that counts is the love of two people and can be celebrated very intimately in a very small circle of the family."

 Go to a National Park

-There's something bohemian chic like the otherworldly terrain of Joshua Tree National Park.
-With glaring sunbeams and the dryness of the desert that holds a bit of magic, this couple's elopement is proof of this fact.
+There's something oh so bohemian chic in the otherworldly terrain of Joshua Tree National Park.
+With ethereal sunbeams and the dryness of the desert that holds a bit of magic, this couple's elopement is proof of the locale's natural splendor.

 Walk in the Wilderness